 Then, in 2003, the digital revolution in the form of the first affordable digital SLR camera (a Canon EOS 300D with kit zoom 18-55mm) hit me.
 At first only planned for the photos on the sideline, it quickly replaced my Olympus 35mm system due to the good image quality of the 6 megapixel body.
 Not much later came the EOS 20D and again a huge leap with the full frame EOS 5D.
 Finally, I got my familiar large and bright viewfinder again.
 The results were in direct comparison at least on par with medium format film, so I finally sold the medium format system completely.

-The Canon 1Ds Mk II, 5D Mk II, 5D Mk III followed and currently I work with a 7D Mk II and since January 2016 also with the 5DS R. In the meantime I got 13 lenses in the range from 16 to 600mm.
+The Canon 1Ds Mk II, 5D Mk II, 5D Mk III DSLR followed and recently I worked with a 7D Mk II and since January 2016 also with the 5DS R. In the meantime I got 13 lenses in the range from 14 to 600mm.
 Within 13 years the resolution of my camera sensors has increased from 6 to 50 Megapixel!